-Change is inevitable on any project but managed poorly it can lead to cost overruns and schedule delays.
-So while you can’t eliminate change, you need a control process–to stay on top of change order requests (CORs) and Change Orders (COs), and you’ll mitigate their negative impact.
+Change is inevitable on any project, but managed poorly it can lead to cost overruns and schedule delays.
+With a good control process, your team will stay on top of change order requests (CORs) and Change Orders (COs), and you’ll mitigate their negative impact.
 At project completion you’ll be able to analyze the circumstances surrounding your Change Orders, and plan for the future by reviewing their history.
-Change Orders can be toxic to a project if not handled skillfully.

 Quickly Capture Potential Change Orders (PCOs)

-With VPO, it’s simple to initiate a Change Order Request (COR) and a Request for Proposal (RFP) by creating a PCO.
-The project Owner decides they want to receive a proposal from a Contractor for a possible change.
-An Architect or a Construction Manager usually manage the routing process to the Contractor.
-With everyone on the same construction management system, the initiator of the request can complete a simple form with details, and assign a Contractor as the Ball-in-court.
-When this happens, an automatic e-mail notification is sent to the Contractor, providing information about the request.
-The Contractor reviews the request directly from their e-mail, prepares a proposal, and attaches it to the PCO and changes the Ball-in-court contact.
-Another automatic e-mail notification tells the Owner that the PCO has been answered.
-The same process can be used to manage Change Order Requests (CORs).
-However, the initiator is different.
+With VPO, it’s simple to initiate a COR and a Request for Proposal (RFP) by creating a PCO.
+The project Owner decides they want to receive a proposal from a Contractor for a change they’re considering making.
+An Architect or a Construction Manager usually manages this request’s routing process to the Contractor.
+Since every project participant is using the same construction management solution, the initiator of the request can simply complete a short form, giving relevant details, and assign a Contractor as the Ball-in-court.
+The Contractor then automatically receives an email notification providing information about the request.
+The Contractor reviews the request directly from their email, prepares a proposal and attaches it to the PCO, and changes the Ball-in-court contact.
+Another automatic email notification tells the Owner that the PCO has been answered.
+This same process can be used to manage CORs, just with a different participant initiating.

 Manage the Change Order Process

 Control the Budget

 With VPO, you can track both approved Change Orders and Pending Change Orders against your contracts, and use this information to forecast the revised budget.
-If a cost overrun is detected, you’ll be able to resolve it to meet your budget.
+If a cost overrun is detected, you’ll be able to resolve it to maintain your budget.